what's it like doing an ONLINE WORKSHOP?

 iPads can work – let me know at the start of the course if you are working on an iPad so I know how many of the group you can see on your screen.
 Joining the class from a phone is not recommended.
 One well-experienced participant did manage it, but I noticed that they could not hear my side-coaching, and could not see (or relate to) the whole group, or even smaller breakout groups/pairings.

-Perhaps you might think about setting up your iPad – laptop screens can be tilted easily to change angle but it might be worth experimenting with piles of books etc – to find ways that you can switch your iPad screen angles – sometimes a more complete body is important, sometimes face and upper body are needed.
+Perhaps you might think about how you set up your iPad – laptop screens can be tilted easily to change angle but it might be worth experimenting with piles of books etc – to find ways that you can switch your iPad screen angles – sometimes a more complete body is important, sometimes face and upper body are needed.

-We respect each other's freedom of expression by not recording the sessions.
+We respect each other's freedom of expression by not recording the sessions, and asking before taking screen shots.

 You are the best judge of whether an online course will work for you.

-If this is your first time doing an online course, and if you think this sounds okay so far
+If this is your first time doing an online course, and if you think this sounds okay so far, then

 … come on in, the water’s fine!